palkast/LangchainQ-AChatbot_HuggingFace/README.md

 3.Upload files(app.py and requirements.txt) to Hugging Face repository under Files.
 4.Application will be deployd on HuggingFace platform and built automatically.
 5.Application will start running on Hugging Face.
-## Please go to the below link to start the Chat bot application.
+## Please go to the below link to start the Chatbot application.
 https://huggingface.co/spaces/palkastmsba/LangchainQ-AChatbot

 ## Screen shot of the Q&A Chatbot :